 A will, or “Last Will and Testament,” is your last word to the court for instructions on the handling of your property and affairs.
 A will’s instructions are limited to those assets and matters under the jurisdiction of the probate court.

 Learn more about Last Will & Testament.

 When a person dies they almost always leave behind property and debts.
-Every state legislature created a court supervised process to transfer title to property from a deceased person to their heirs or beneficiaries under a valid will or Last Will and Testament.
+Every state legislature created a court-supervised process to transfer title to property from a deceased person to their heirs or beneficiaries under a valid Will or Testament.
 A court will supervise the transfer of a deceased person’s property after the payment of their debts.
-That court supervised process is called probate.
+That court-supervised process is called probate.

 Learn more about probate.

 A trust, or revocable living trust, is a commonly used legal tool for estate planning.
 Personal property and real estate are owned by the trust and the individual who created the trust.
 The person who is responsible for managing those assets upon the death of the trust’s creator, and ultimately distributing the assets to the beneficiaries, is called the successor trustee.

 Guardianships are a method of obtaining legal custody of or decision-making authority over another person.
 People use guardianships for different reasons.
 A guardian has the authority to make medical decisions and housing decisions, including placing a loved one in a medical facility.
 Military parents that are deployed may require a guardianship as well.
 Some of the most common guardianships are minor child guardianship and adult guardianships.

 A basic estate plan is a set of documents that includes a will, possibly a revocable living trust, and ancillary documents such as a Durable Power of Attorney, Advance Directive, HIPAA Release, and more.
 These legal tools help individuals and couples plan for and deal with illness, incapacity, and death.
 Moreover, these legal tools play an important role in reducing estate taxes, providing for the smooth transition of a business, and supporting minor children.